Priyanshu-U/TrAlgo/README.md

 ## Contact

-For questions or further information, feel free to reach out to [your-email@example.com](mailto:your-email@example.com).
+For questions or further information, feel free to reach out to [upadhyaypriyanshu24@gmail.com](mailto:upadhyaypriyanshu24@gmail.com).

 ---

-By [Your Name]
+By Priyanshu Upadhyay

-This README template was created with ❤️ using Markdown.